 One of the country’s most charming cities, deciding where to stay in Lisbon on your journey can be difficult.
 It’s perfect whether you’re sitting in sunny plazas admiring the view over bacalao, or walking cobbled alleyways to treasures.
+It’s also close to a number of fascinating historical sites, including Fátima and its religious history.
 Lisbon has an energy that’s difficult to shake off.
 Throw in 290 days of sunshine a year, and you’re sure to have a great time in the Portuguese capital.
+We’ve curated a list of the best things to do near Lisbon if you can’t make up your mind!
 Check out our favorite hotels below, or our full list of hotels in Lisbon for more choices.

 Where to Stay in Baixa